deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

   * - ``name``, ``label``, and ``description``
     - String
-    - All three are *optional* attributes giving context to a Site object.
+    - All three are *optional* attributes giving context to a Site instance.
 The default value for all three is an empty string.

   * - ``isotope``